mcu/kconfig-libs/README.md

 # kconfig-libs

-Build components into libraries like the early ESP-IDF but with a single makefile Kconfig updated to linux version 5.6.
+Build components into libraries like the early ESP-IDF but with a single makefile.
+Kconfig updated to linux version 5.6.

 ## Get project and build